-When starting your BA career, one of the most important decisions you have to make is about what type of business analyst you want to become.
-This is a pivotal decision that can stay with you for the remainder of your career.
+One of the most important decisions you have to make is about what type of business analyst you want to become.
+This is a pivotal decision that can stay with you for the rest of your career.

 That’s what I cover in this video.